 Instincts can give you insights, so trust your senses.
 If its smell is too strong, you may want to give it a toss.

 Cheeses that have not yet been cut – whole cheeses – need to breathe to prevent excessive molding.
 To best preserve whole Brie cheese, they should be wrapped tightly in parchment paper.

 If you have indulged in a bit of Brie and have already pre-cut wedges, they should be wrapped tightly in plastic.
 This method of wrapping in plastic and refrigerating will allow Brie slices to be stored for several days.

 After wrapping, the Brie should be kept in an area of your refrigerator where the moisture and temperature maintain consistency, usually in the back of the fridge or in a specific cheese drawer.

 If you know it will be more than a week before your Brie will be consumed, freezing is an option for prolonging the life of Brie.
 Freezing should not be a long-term option, however, as the consistency of the Brie will change.

 Indulging After Preserving

-If you prolonged the life of your Brie by freezing, it is best to use these cheeses in something that will be baked or cooked.
+If you prolong the life of your Brie by freezing it, it is best to use these cheeses in something that will be baked or cooked.
 Fortunately, quiches, grilled cheeses, and more are excellent with Brie!

 How Long You Can Expect Brie To Last